 In 2015, studies into human toxicity by a committee of scientists working for the World Health Organization (WHO) determined that the chemical is likely carcinogenic.
 However, earlier WHO studies on potential glyphosate dangers in animals found no correlation between glyphosate and cancer in animals.

 In addition, many glyphosate products, such as Roundup, have also been proven to be harmful to aquatic life once finding their way into rivers and streams.
-And some of the inert ingredients in Roundup have been proven to be toxic.
+Some of the inert ingredients in Roundup have been proven to be toxic.
 Also, glyphosate has been shown to harm bees.

 So where does this leave us?
 Cautious.